 New York Times bestselling author Shea Serrano and illustrating partner Arturo Torres are a dynamic duo.
-Some (the FOH Army, specifically) might even say they’re the greatest one-two punch in sports history.

 Their massive hit, The Rap Year Book, chronicled the most important song of every year since 1979.
 Their followup Basketball (And Other Things) focuses on the NBA with questions asked, answered and illustrated.